Especially when OTHER people are managing your accounts.

 It’s important that you get specific.
 Otherwise, information can be misunderstood, making it harder to implement.
 Yes, social networks change all the time, but that’s not an excuse for being lazy with details.

 Some businesses will need to update their policy every three months as they keep up with high growth and rapid change, while others can stretch it to six months or a year.
-Be sure to review and update your policy at least annually.
+Be sure to review and update your policy annually no matter what.

 2. Write In A Friendly Tone